Jim Watts

-Patrick James Watts (born 16 June 1940) was a professional cricketer who spent his entire career at Northamptonshire.
+Patrick James Watts (born 16 June 1940) is a former English professional cricketer who spent his entire career at Northamptonshire.

 Personal life

 Watts was educated at Stratton School, Biggleswade, Bedfordshire.
-His brother, leg-spinner Peter, also played for Northamptonshire between 1958 and 1966 and notched up 158 County appearances.
+His brother, leg-spinner Peter, also played for Northamptonshire between 1958 and 1966.

 As the 1978 season began, Watts' wife became seriously ill and subsequently died.
-Cricket's importance diminished rapidly but he bravely returned to the side in July of that year.
+He took time off from the game before returning to the side in July that year.